x-limitless-x/blakedrumm.com/_posts/2022-10-02-remove-data-from-scom-database.markdown

 [Personal File Server - Remove-SCOMBaseManagedEntity.ps1](https://files.blakedrumm.com/Remove-SCOMBaseManagedEntity.ps1) :arrow_left: **Alternative Download Link** \
 _or_ \
 [Personal File Server - Remove-SCOMBaseManagedEntity.txt](https://files.blakedrumm.com/Remove-SCOMBaseManagedEntity.txt) :arrow_left: **Text Format Alternative Download Link**

-> ### :exclamation: Important!
-> Make sure you have backups of your SCOM Databases prior to executing this script!

 > ## :notebook: Note
 > You may edit line [752](https://github.com/blakedrumm/SCOM-Scripts-and-SQL/blob/master/Powershell/Quick%20Fixes/Remove-SCOMBaseManagedEntity.ps1#L752) in the script to change what happens when the script is run without any arguments or parameters, this also allows you to change what happens when the script is run from the Powershell ISE.